lnquy/www/write/content/blog/country-code-checking-cantor/index.md

 - Time complexity: `O(1)`.
   - Best case: Need 1 array (memory) access => O(1).
-  - Worst case: Need 247 array access => O(247).
+  - Worst case: Need 247 array access => O(247) => O(1).
  - Space complexity: `O(1)`.
      - Array has 247 items, each requires 2 bytes (2 ASCII characters) so in total of 494 bytes.
-        Assuming we're not counting space overhead from the string datastructe here (e.g.: each string in Go has at least 8 bytes overhead [^1]).
+        Assuming we're not counting space overhead from the string/array datastructe here (e.g.: each string in Go has at least 8 bytes overhead [^1]).

 > ##### Idea
 >
-> Because the list of country code is alphabetic sorted, you can try to improve this solution by failing-fast while checking the input against the items in `ccArr`.
+> Because the list of country code is alphabetically sorted, you can try to improve this solution by failing-fast while checking the input against the items in `ccArr`.
 > For example: `IsCountryCodeByArray("ah")`.
 > You only need to check until the `ai` item in the `ccArr`, if you reached `ai`, we can be sure that the `ah` input string is not existed in the `ccArr` array.
 >
-> Question: Try to implement and analyze that solution, how much will it improve on the naive solution and on which case it will be as bad as the naive solution?
+> Question: Try to implement and analyze that solution, how much will it improve over the naive solution and on which case it will be as bad as the naive solution?

 ### 3. Generic hashmap solution